benrosenberg/benrosenberg/README.md

 ## About me

-I'm a student at Cornell University pursuing a major in Operations Research Engineering and minors in Computer Science and Math.
+I'm a student at Cornell University pursuing a major in Operations Research Engineering.
 I plan on graduating in 2023.

 See [my website](https://benrosenberg.info) for more details.